vanus-labs/docs/content/how-to/manage-subscription/filters.md

 ### Suffix

 Suffix is a map which the keys are the names of the CloudEvents attributes, and their values are the String values to use in the comparison.
-The values of the matching CloudEvents attributes MUST all end witch the associated value String specified (case sensitive).
+The values of the matching CloudEvents attributes MUST all end with the associated value String specified (case sensitive).
 The attribute name and value specified in the filter express MUST NOT be empty strings.
 For example:

 ```json
 { "suffix": { "source": "vanus.source", "type": "vanus.type" } }